Explorer Post 714

 Exploring programs are based on five areas of emphasis: career opportunities, life skills, citizenship, character education, and leadership experience.

-- Gain practical knowledge of and experience in a career
+- Gain practical knowledge and experience of police work

 - Have opportunities to take on leadership roles